MohamedNasser8/OrderProcessing/README.md

 ## Docker Setup

-Our application is containerized for easy setup and deployment.
+My application is containerized for easy setup and deployment.
 You can pull the Docker image from Docker Hub and run the app on your local machine with the following commands:

 1. Pull the Docker image:

-    `docker pull nassermohamed3222/flask_order:latest`
+    `docker pull nassermohamed3222/flask_order`

 2. Run the Docker container: